 Alternative Loan Information

-If the amount of financial aid awarded to you is not enough to cover your educational expenses, you may wish to consider an alternative loan.
-Alternative loans offer interest rates that are lower than commercial loans and payments may be deferred while you’re in school.
-Although alternative loans are a convenient source of additional funding, it’s important to note that they are funded by for-profit loan companies and interest will accrue while you are in school.
-Therefore, we recommend that you first exhaust other possible resources (e.g. income from your job, parental assistance, money from savings, etc.) before you borrow an alternative loan.
-Students can choose from a variety of alternative loans.
+If the amount of financial aid awarded to you is not enough to cover your educational expenses, you may wish to consider a private (also known as alternative) loan.
+Private loans offer interest rates that are lower than commercial loans, and payments may be deferred while you are in school.
+Although private loans are a convenient source of additional funding, it is important to note that they are funded by for-profit loan companies, and interest will accrue while you are in school.
+Therefore, we recommend that you first exhaust other possible resources (e.g. income from your job, parental assistance, money from savings, etc.) before you borrow a private loan.
+Students can choose from a variety of private loans.
 To help you select the best one for you, we have listed some important considerations below.